 Set the lye mixture aside.
 While the lye cools, heat coconut oil and tallow to about 90 to 100°F. The tallow will take longer to melt than the coconut oil.
 If you achieve the desired temperature before it's completely melted, just turn off the heat and let the mixture sit for a few minutes.
 The residual heat will melt the tallow all the way.

 Pour the lye solution into the warm coconut oil and stir by hand briefly.
-(Note: The lye and oils should both be about 100ºF at this point.)
+(Note: The lye and oils should both be about 100ºF when you combine them; you may need to allow the lye mixture to cool a bit.)

 Use an immersion blender to bring the soap to trace.